eformsignen/eformsignen.github.io/help/chapter7.rst

 .. note::

-   For more information about Web form designer, please refer to `Creating templates using Web Form Designer <chapter6.html#template_wd>`__.
+   For information about setting and managing templates with Web form designer, please refer to `Creating templates using Web Form Designer <chapter6.html#template_wd>`__.